 Company-marked vehicles may be issued a limited number of permits for use across campus or for a specific job site.
 Your Michigan Tech contact will determine whether the permit should be short-term and job-specific or issued for an annual, recurring duration.

 Contractor and Vendor employees bringing their personal vehicles to campus may park at no cost in the southernmost row of Lot 24 near the SDC.
-If parking on the main campus is required, a valid visitor permit must be purchased, or parking must be paid for at a meter or within a ParkMobile zone.
+If parking on the main campus is required, a visitor permit must be purchased, or parking must be paid for at a meter or within a ParkMobile zone.

 Contractors and Vendors who have already been approved by a Michigan Tech contact may complete the Contractor/Vendor Permit Request Form.